hoehermann/purple-signal/README.md

 # purple-signal

-A libpurple/Pidgin plugin based on [signal-cli](https://github.com/AsamK/signal-cli) (for signal, formerly textsecure).
+A libpurple/Pidgin plugin for signal (formerly textsecure).
+Using [modified parts](https://github.com/hoehermann/signal-cli/) of [signal-cli](https://github.com/AsamK/signal-cli) which in turn is employing [a fork of the official implementation](https://github.com/Turasa/libsignal-service-java).

 Developed on Ubuntu 18.04.
 Tested wine 5.0 and Windows 10.